monoira/.dotfiles/README.md

 - dotfiles - Neovim, Alacritty, Zsh and gitconfig configurations.
 - Vscode settings & workspaces
 - bash aliases
-- Scripts that install them on ubuntu
+- Scripts that install them

 ## What Scripts to use and in what order

-- On Ubuntu, you MUST clone this repository with submodules at ~/ using one of the following commands
+- On Ubuntu or any Debian based distribution with snap and gnome installed, you MUST clone this repository with submodules at ~/ using one of the following commands

   SSH cloning